Boating New Zealand Boat Reviews

 Sharon Ferris-Choat and Taylor Edwards used their trans-Tasman return from the 2025 Rolex Sydney to Hobart to build qualifying miles aboard Vixen Racing for their first RNI race.

-The first 24 hours were hard upwind, echoing Hobart conditions, before the passage settled.
+The first 24 hours were hard upwind, echoing Sydney to Hobart conditions, before the passage settled.
 Sailing out alongside the Globe 40 fleet added early pressure (and pleasure), with close matching over the first day.
 A developing high forced an early move east to avoid prolonged calms.
 From there, the focus shifted to refining shorthanded systems and flexible watch routines.
 The standout moment came rounding Cape Reinga, with flat water and a rare downwind run past the Three Kings under spinnaker.

 Vixen Racing sails with Globe 40 fleet before turning for New Zealand